junxit/us-congress-bills-116/bill.md

 > ## § 520N.
 Grants to provide self-harm and suicide prevention services
 >
-> - **(a)** *In general* The Secretary of Health and Human Services, acting through the Assistant Secretary for Mental Health and Substance Use, shall award grants to hospital emergency departments to provide self-harm and suicide prevention services.
+> - **(a)** *In general* The Secretary of Health and Human Services shall award grants to hospital emergency departments to provide self-harm and suicide prevention services.
 > - **(b)** *Activities supported*
 >   - **(1)** *In general* A hospital emergency department awarded a grant under subsection (a) shall use amounts under the grant to implement a program or protocol to better prevent suicide attempts among hospital patients after discharge, which may include—
 >     - **(A)** screening patients for self-harm and suicide in accordance with the standards of practice described in subsection (e)(1) and standards of care established by appropriate medical and advocacy organizations;